mauriciolarroque/Bikeshare-Case-Study/README.md

 <br>

-  > 1. How does casual rider behavior differ from annual member behavior?
+  > 1. How does casual rider behavior compare and contrast to annual member behavior?

-  > 2. Why would casual riders want to buy an annual membership?
+  > 2. What reasons do casual riders have to want to purchase an annual membership?

-  > 3. How can Cyclistic leverage digital media to convert casual users into annual members?
+  > 3. How can Cyclistic use digital media to convert casual users into annual members?

 <br>